Civer/birdhouse/README.md

 The project has an included install.php which will automatically run when a DB connection fails.
 Run the install script (pusher data can be invalid if you don't have a pusher app) and you are good to go.

+Be sure to delete the install.php after the installation!

 Attention: We are in BETA phase right now, so there could be missing information in config and DB files!

 #Copyright Notice and License